How to Dispute a Credit Card Charge

-If the dispute is related to the quality of a purchased item, or has to do with a merchant's delivery or customer service process, it's best to try to work out the issue first with the seller.
-But if the problem isn't resolved, or if the issue is likely due to fraud or an account billing error on the credit card issuer's side, then it might be time to pursue a credit card dispute.
-Here's how to do it.
+If the dispute is related to the quality of a purchased item or has to do with a merchant's delivery or customer service process, try to work out the issue with the seller before disputing.
+Pursue a credit card dispute if the merchant can't or won't resolve the issue, or if the issue is likely due to fraud or a billing error on the credit card issuer's side.
+Here's how.

 What Is a Credit Card Dispute?

-Credit card disputes aren't meant to resolve general customer service complaints—that you don't like the item you received, for example, and don't want to pay for it.
-But they can protect you from unscrupulous behavior by a merchant: if you didn't receive an item you ordered and paid for or weren't reimbursed after returning an item, for example.
+Credit card disputes aren't meant to resolve general customer service complaints, but they can protect you from dishonest behavior by a merchant.
+If you weren't reimbursed after returning an item, for example, a dispute could be a way for you to get your money back.

 When Should You Dispute a Credit Card Charge?

-There are several circumstances when it makes sense to dispute a credit card charge with your issuer.
-You may also dispute other aspects of your credit card bill if they were made in error.
+There are several circumstances when you should dispute a credit card charge with your issuer.
+You may also challenge other items on your credit card bill if they were made in error.
 Consider a dispute if:

-- You were charged for a payment you didn't make.
+- You see a charge for a payment you didn't make.

 - You didn't receive a refund when you returned an item you purchased.